sentinel-hub/collections/CONTRIBUTING.md

 ## How are collections added to the registry?

-Each collection in this repository is described in a dedicated YAML file, e.g. /collections/global-land-cover.yaml
+Each collection in this repository is described in a dedicated YAML file stored in [./collections](https://github.com/sentinel-hub/public-collections/tree/main/collections) directory, e.g. /collections/global-land-cover.yaml.
 Data providers can create a new YAML file copying the structure of the most similar existing one.
 After committing it to the GitHub, create a pull request and Sentinel Hub team will review it and publish it in the Registry.
+Note that for additional external files e.g the thumbnail image to be displayed correctly , store it in a directory that is named similar to the associated YAML file.
 Users are also welcome to revise existing collections, e.g. adding new usage examples , tools, etc.

 ## How to make use of these collection